-First of all, what is the Google “Search Quality Evaluator Guidelines” and why is it so important to web design and SEO?
+First of all, what is the Google “Search Quality Evaluator Guidelines” and why is it so important to web design, SEO, and marketing in general?

 One little known fact about Google is that they employ an army of over 10,000 Search Quality Evaluators that manually check the quality of Google’s organic search engine results.

 These independent contractors are not highly trained engineers – in most cases, they are ordinary people and consumers – just like you and me.